ncksllvn/nicksullivan.xyz/input/ahoy-from-kentucky.md

 </div>

-We often look back at ourselves in memories, old photos, or our creative works and feel embarrassed, while at the time, we were perfectly fine.
-I think an optimistic perspective might encourage us to celebrate that person, even if only in the sense that we are proud of our growth since then.
-I suppose then that my second goal for this blog is that as time passes, it can provide me with some perspective of self-growth as I read my old posts.
+We often look back at ourselves in memories, old photos, or our creative works with disapproval, while at the time, we were perfectly fine.
+Wouldn’t it be weird if we were to celebrate that person, even if only in the sense that we are proud of our growth since then?
+I think a reasonable second goal would be for this blog to provide me with some perspective of self-growth as time passes and I read my old posts.

 But with that said, it doesn’t bother me that I deleted those old blogs 😁

-While thinking of how this site would be organized and who would visit, I struggled with reconciling the technical stuff I want to write with the personal stuff I’d like to share. __Does it make sense for both types of writing to live on the same website?__
+While thinking of how this site would be organized and who would visit, I struggled with reconciling the technical stuff I want to write with the personal stuff I’d like to share.

+__Does it make sense for both types of writing to live on the same website?__

 It seemed to me that the natural way to structure the website would be for a visitor to be immediately presented with a fork in the road - go left to take the technical road, or go right to take the personal road.
-It was the most obvious organizational pattern, like the typical dichotomy of a person as a professional versus a person as a person.
+It was the most obvious organizational pattern, like a person as a professional versus a person as a person.
+You’re either in the office or you’re somewhere else.

 However, now that I have thought more deeply about it, it is pretty unlikely that anyone is going to enjoy all of what I write into either group, and maybe it is more likely that a visitor will enjoy just some of each.
-Perhaps each individual post is its own island that has its own relationships with the other islands, and digital travelers island-hop across the site as they explore.
+Maybe each post is its own island that has its own relationships with the other islands, and visitors island-hop across the site as they explore.
 Meanwhile, other travelers may enjoy one island and that’s all.

 Island-hopping may be a bit of a stretch.
 A more accurate analogy might be that the website is a gathering (party, maybe) where conversations can span the whole spectrum of one’s life and not everyone connects with the topic of each particular conversation.